| |

 particularly like to write about science, or anything else thats

-Q: Did you go to school for this,
+Q: Did you go to school for this journalism thing,

 or did you just unleash yourself on the public?